What We Now Know About Food Fiber

 Insoluble fiber won’t dissolve in water but is just as important to overall health and well-being as soluble fiber.
 We can further classify insoluble fiber into two types: fermentable and non-fermentable.
 Non-fermentable insoluble fiber is known primarily as a bulking agent, and consuming adequate insoluble fiber keeps people regular.
 Fermentable insoluble fiber — such as resistant starch —produces the same healthy gasses and acids in the large intestine that soluble fiber does.
 One important difference between the two types of fibers is that soluble fiber tends to slow digestion while insoluble fiber speeds it up.

 Entering the dietary fiber mix is resistant starch, considered a third type of fiber that provides the benefits of both insoluble and soluble fibers.
 The term “resistant” refers to this starch’s ability to resist digestion.
 Instead, it passes to the large intestine where it produces the same effects of soluble and insoluble fibers.
 Although the terms are complex, you probably eat resistant starch and other fibers in your diet every day — food such as seeds, unprocessed whole grains, legumes, and potatoes all contain resistant starch.
 People sometimes avoid eating starches because they fear weight gain; however, eating suitable amounts positively affects health in several ways.

 These resistant starch foods help people stay fuller longer because they are not as easily digested.
-That means people who eat resistant starches (even unknowingly) are more likely to consume less calories over the course of one day.
+That means people who eat resistant starches (even unknowingly) are more likely to consume fewer calories over the course of one day.
 Also, resistant starch helps people burn fat while avoiding fat storage, according to several studies; it also boosts metabolism.
 Natural resistant starch foods also help diabetics manage their condition by decreasing glycemic response and increasing insulin sensitivity.
 It increases the growth of healthy bacteria in the lower gut, just like its fermentable soluble and insoluble fiber cousins.
 Still, more research suggests that resistant starch contributes to digestive, brain, kidney and eye health.

 How Much Fiber Do I Need?